bitcraze/crazyflie2-nrf-firmware/docs/development/starting_development.md

 page_id: starting_development
 ---

-This page aims at documenting how to start developing with the Crazyflie 2.X NRF51 chip
+This page aims at documenting how to start developing with the Crazyflie 2.X NRF51 chip.
+Make sure that you have soldered the nrf debug connector first, which is provided with [debug adapter kit](https://www.bitcraze.io/products/debug-adapter-kit/) (see the 'usage' tab)

 ### nRF51